Sidewinder (character): Infiltrator

-A second Sidewinder was hired by Death-Sting and Sharyd to infiltrate a S.H.I.E.L.D. station and retrieve the Zodiac Key, as an early test mission.
-Sidewinder made it past the neural shock unit, defeated the S.H.I.E.L.D. guards, and marveled at the Key's power.
-He teleported past the electro-shield only to be savagely electrocuted, leaving only his skeleton behind.
+A second Sidewinder is hired by Death-Sting and Sharyd to infiltrate a S.H.I.E.L.D. station and retrieve the Zodiac Key as an early test mission.
+Sidewinder makes it past the neural shock unit and defeats the S.H.I.E.L.D. guards, but is killed after teleporting past an electric shield and being electrocuted.

 Gregory Bryan

-Gregory Bryan had been turned into the new Sidewinder by the Brand Corporation under the orders of Hugh Jones and was a member of the Serpent Society.
-After Gregory left, Cobra used the Brand Corporation's equipment (which had been long stolen by the Serpent Society) to create more Sidewinders.
+Gregory Bryan was made into the third Sidewinder under the orders of Hugh Jones and joined the Serpent Society.
+After Bryan leaves the group, Cobra uses the Brand Corporation's equipment (which had been stolen by the Serpent Society) to create a series of Sidewinder successors.

-Upon being improved, Sidewinder later sprung the other Serpent Society members from their cells.
-After the group had captured and chained Captain America and Diamondback (who was really an L.M.D.) in this underground New York headquarters, the pair escaped.
-Sidewinder was knocked out by Diamondback.
-S.H.I.E.L.D. subsequently took Sidewinder and the rest of the Society into custody.
+Sidewinder and the Serpent Society capture Captain America and Diamondback (who was really a Life Model Decoy) and hold them in their underground New York headquarters.
+Sidewinder is knocked out by Diamondback.
+S.H.I.E.L.D. subsequently takes Sidewinder and the rest of the Society into custody.

-During the Secret Invasion storyline, Sidewinder re-joined the Serpent Society.
-The Society held a number of civilians hostage in a compound in the American Midwest claiming they were protecting themselves from the Skrulls.
+During the Secret Invasion storyline, Sidewinder and the Society held a number of civilians hostage in a compound in the American Midwest, claiming they are protecting themselves from the Skrulls.
 However, they were easily defeated by Nova and his new Nova Corps.

-As part of the All-New, All-Different Marvel event, Sidewinder appears as a member of Viper's Serpent Solutions.
+In the All-New, All-Different Marvel publishing line, Sidewinder appears as a member of Viper's Serpent Society after it is rebranded as Serpent Solutions.

-During the "Opening Salvo" part of the Secret Empire storyline, Sidewinder was with Serpent Solutions at the time when they are recruited by Baron Helmut Zemo to join his Army of Evil.
+During the Secret Empire storyline, Sidewinder and the members of Serpent Solutions join Helmut Zemo's Army of Evil.